Meet Our Team

 Joydeep Chatterjee

-Dr. Chatterjee received his PhD in Strategic Management from the Wharton School of the University of Pennsylvania.
+Joydeep Chatterjee received his PhD in Strategic Management from the Wharton School of the University of Pennsylvania.
 He has an undergraduate degree in Electrical Engineering from Jadavpur University, Calcutta and an MBA in International Business from the George Washington University.
 At the George Washington University, he won the Global Leaders, and Potomac Fellowships and at Wharton he received the Mack Institute for Innovation Management, and Center for Leadership & Change Management Research Fellowships.
-Before embarking on his academic career, Dr. Chatterjee worked as a Financial Analyst at the World Bank in Washington, DC and as a Software Consultant at Cognizant Technology Solutions in India and the U.S.
+Before embarking on his academic career, Professor Chatterjee worked as a Financial Analyst at the World Bank in Washington, DC and as a Software Consultant at Cognizant Technology Solutions in India and the U.S.

 Research Areas